ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 ### **Read more about beagle gRPC**

-#### 👉 This tutorial is available on github with more advanced examples, such as headers and interceptors for example, if you are interested, access them [here](https://github.com/ZupIT/beagle-helpers/backend/examples)
+#### 👉 This tutorial is available on github with more advanced examples, such as headers and interceptors for example.
+If you are interested, access them here on [backend examples](https://github.com/ZupIT/beagle-helpers/backend/examples)